GENERAL INFORMATION AND INSTRUCTIONS

 - Students who have never taken any foreign language and need to fulfill the F3 language requirement at Moravian College.
 These students will be automatically placed in any 100-level language of their choice: Arabic, French, German, Italian, Latin or Spanish

 - Students who plan to continue their study of Arabic, Italian or Latin.
 No online Language Placement Indicator is available for these three languages.
 These students must talk to their academic advisor and/or contact the chair of the Foreign Language Department (see contact information below)

 - International students.
 The F3 language requirement for international students will be waived.
 However, we encourage students to take foreign language at the college level.

-- Students who took no language in high school because of disability issues.
+- Students who didn't take any language in high school because of disability issues.